From tradition and unity

 1916 – 1923

 Until then, the business is run in Notzehus, Hinterdorf.
 During the time period between 1916 and 1923, Siegfried and his brother Emil Stöckli build two multistorey residential buildings in Buttisholz.
 On the ground floor pumps are manufactured and tested on the nearby pump stand; the looms for hose production are placed on the first floor.
-In an extension, the hoses are soaked and then hung up to dry in
+In an extension, the hoses are

 The first three-piston pump (No. 1 but later type SM49) for mounting on the slurry pit is developed and built already in 1913.